TalhaAwan/case-study/README.md

 // => ["FAILURE", FAILURE]

 let str = `Unfortunately, we can't give you any more discount.
-We've given you the maximum discount that was possible`;
+We've given you the maximum possible discount.`;
 caseStudy.findLowerCase(str, {list: ['you', 'discount']})
 // => ["you","discount","you","discount"]
 ```